 Know your own limits

-A great tip we received from the Peer Support Group, was to keep a Symptom and Mood Diary.
+A great tip we received from our community, was to keep a Symptom and Mood Diary.
 By doing this you will be able to see which activities help or hinder your mental or physical illnesses.
 Above all be kind to yourself, it is not your fault your body is putting you through all this and you deserve to be pampered.
 Massages and warm baths can do wonders for relaxing our bodies and our minds which in turn makes the pain more bearable.

 “Not being afraid to say No to things when you are struggling (especially if you know it’ll make it worse)”